SethStalley/sethstalley.github.io/about.md

 * **Video Games**

     Video games in some ways best showcase the potential of virtual systems.
 Entire worlds not restrained by the laws of physics but by the imagination and rules of their creators.
 Blizzard in particular is one of my favorite such creators.
-Games such as StarCraft were a huge part of my high school years and presently I am an avid player of World of Warcraft, Diablo and Hearthstone.
+Games such as StarCraft were a huge part of my high school years.